When I sold off most of my things and moved abroad, there was one collection of things that I couldn’t bring myself to get rid of: my coffee set up.

 While trying to assemble my coffee travel kit, I was operating under the assumption that:

 Electric kettles can be found all over the world and even most hotel rooms have a kettle or coffee maker that can heat your water.
 Heck, even if you want to brew a cup on the plane, the flight attendant can get you some hot water.

 I would already have a drinking vessel

 I have no problem buying a mug once I’m on the ground, since I’m usually in one place for at least a few weeks.
 Either that or I can grab a mug from the hotel.

 I decided that I’d be fine without having to carry a mug and so far, so good.
 If I had to, I’d grab a camper cup like this one from Snow Peak and clip it to my bag.

 Coffee can be found all over the world and the third wave coffee scene in Southeast Asia has pleasantly surprised me.
 And if I’m in a place so remote that I absolutely can’t find coffee?
 Well, then I guess I’m having tea.

-The Necessary Requirements for my Coffee Travel Kit:
+The Necessary Criteria for my Coffee Travel Kit

 Doesn’t take up too much space